What We Do

 We gather for worship in our building every Sunday from 10:30–11:30 am.
 If you can’t make it in person, you’re welcome to attend on Zoom.
 Email us to request the Zoom link.
 Kids are welcome to stay for the whole service.
 Nursery care is also available.
 You can dress however you want.
 Some of us wear collared shirts and slacks; some of us wear Eagles hoodies.
 On the first Sunday of each month, we stick around after worship for a potluck meal.
 If you forget to bring a dish, don’t worry.
 Just stay and eat!

-We schedule periodic Sunday school classes, Bible Studies, and discussion groups around topics we care about.
-These have included gathering in small groups to worship around backyard campfires (pictured above); studying the history of race in our congregation; running women’s and men’s Bible studies; field-tripping to Lancaster to watch Exodus brought to life on stage at Sight & Sound Theaters; and listening to the stories of gay and lesbian Christians.
+We schedule periodic Sunday school classes, Bible Studies, discussion groups, and field trips around things we care about.
+These have included gathering in small groups to worship around backyard campfires; studying the history of race in our congregation; running women’s and men’s Bible studies; day-tripping to Lancaster to watch Exodus brought to life on stage at Sight & Sound Theaters; attending Mennonite Action rallies for ceasefire in Palestine (pictured above); and listening to the stories of gay and lesbian Christians.
 We announce in advance when a new series is starting, and we invite everyone, both adults and children.

 Youth Group